 Under current administrative rules, ODMHSAS is responsible for certifying SUD residential providers and maintains SUD residential provider manuals.
 ODMHSAS may accept accreditation granted by The Joint Commission, Commission on Accreditation of Rehabilitation Facilities, or the Council on Accreditation of Services for Families and Children as compliance with certain standards; however, national accreditation is not required and may not be substituted for certification by ODMHSAS.
 The certification standards include requirements for staff qualifications, types of services, hours of clinical care, and discharge that align with the ASAM criteria .
-Rules provide requirements for staff qualifications, types of services and unannounced site reviews conducted by ODMHSAS certification staff.
+Rules provide requirements for staff qualifications, types of services, hours of clinical care, and discharge requirements.
+Ongoing compliance with state certification standards is monitored through announced and unannounced site reviews conducted by ODMHSAS certification staff.